r3mko/ZMPT101B/README.md

 int calibrateLive()
 ```

 This method allows you to calibrate the sensor while current is active.
-It takes a larger sample size then "calibrate()" and calculates the average of multiple waves as the treference point for future measurements.
+It takes a larger sample size then "calibrate()" and calculates the average of multiple waves as the reference point for future measurements.
 See this sketch for an example: [Calibrate_zeropoint.ino](https://github.com/r3mko/ZMPT101B/blob/master/examples/Calibrate/Calibrate_zeropoint.ino)

 ### **calibrateVoltage()**